culage/BMBF_plus/readme.md

 2. Open BMBF on your PC

+(Keep the BMBF running in the background with the "Toggle Running in Background" button on the Tools tab.)

 Open "http://(IP written in the Tools tab of BMBF):50000/" in Chrome.

-Keep the BMBF running in the background with "Toggle Running in Background" button on the Tools tab.

 Click the Playlists tab to view the playlists and press "F5" to reload the page.